victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 Before checking out the formal definitions, let's explore our previous definitions to see what properties we would like to preserve.

+The fundamental idea is to consider probability as a measure of sets.
+Whether we're counting discrete outcomes or measuring continuous regions, we're essentially quantifying the "size" of the event relative to the total "size" of possibilities.
+In the finite setting, we counted the number of favorable outcomes in the rolling of a die.
+In the geometric setting, we considered lengths of intervals and areas of shapes to define this "relative size".

+Measure theory, our ultimate goal to reach, is a modern mathematical framework that allows us to properly formalize this idea.

 In both cases, as we have discussed, we would like to assign a probability as a ratio of the "size" of the favorable outcomes to the total "size" of all possible outcomes.

 In this case, the largest possible probability is $1$ when we say every outcome is favorable, and the smallest possible probability is $0$ when we say no outcomes are favorable.
 Then, other probabilities lies in between these two extremes.

-We will keep this in mind as we explore the formal definitions.
+We will keep this in mind as we explore the following definitions.

+---

 ### Random Variables: Bridging Discrete and Continuous